AuroraÕs Tale

 Those ÕWarriors closest to Aurora whirred around sharply, hoping to catch her in a crossfire while the rest broke away Even as the cannons roared those who stayed knew it was suicide, but spent their lives in the hope that the rest of their company would live.

-Already panicked, and now startled by this new threat, the Arions broke discipline and began firing wildly.
+Already panicked, and now startled by this new threat, the Aureans broke discipline and began firing wildly.
 Cannon shells split trees, smashed ground and even exploded in the sky as the mad gunners tried in vain to slaughter whatever was hurting them.

 One of their ÕWarriors suddenly blew up, its turret rocketing skywards as its shields were struck in rapid succession by two double broadsides and then a third that penetrated its side, slaughtered the crew and ignited the ammunition.